 The only tweaks I’d recommend making to the pack would be to add daisy chains to the upper half of the shoulder straps and adding a stiffener or snaps or even velcro to the roll-top to keep it reliably closed when the pack is not “bursting at the seams”.
 Those are minor changes you could probably ask Seek Outside to make for you, but they don’t significantly detract from the awesomeness of the Seek Outside Flight One Backpack.
 Highly recommended!

-Disclosure: Seek Outside provided the author with a backpack for this unbiased review.
+Disclosure: Seek Outside donated a backpack for this unbiased review.